Mahfuzahmmedabir/Mahfuzahmmedabir/README.md

 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/Mahfuzahmmedabir)
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](www.linkedin.com/in/mahfuz-ahmed-40155427b)
-- 📚 &nbsp; When I am free, I read fantasy and nonfiction book.
+- 📚 &nbsp; When I am free, I read marketing and technical book.
 Checkout my [Book](https://svpma.org/wp-content/uploads/2016/03/Dan-Olsen-The-Lean-Product-Playbook-pdf.pdf) to see the book I have read

 <br>